After School Programme Office (Western Cape)

 NASCEE: National Association for Social Change Entities in Education

-The Learning Trust sits on the Board of NASCEE – a membership-based body that was established in 2018 as a collaborative structure of Education Not-for-Profit Organisations.
+The Learning Trust is a member of NASCEE – a body that was established in 2018 as a collaborative structure of Education Not-for-Profit Organisations.
 Our Executive Director sits on the Board of NASCEE.

 The Association works to maximise the collective contribution of NPOs towards achieving transformational systemic education through the fulfilment of the national targets set out in the National Development Plan as well as the global targets set out in the United Nations’ Sustainable Development Goals (SDGs).